How To Smoke Ribs (from Beginner to Expert) – The Ultimate Guide

 Smoking ribs takes four to six hours depending on the thickness of the meat.
 This slow, low cooking method allows the flavors of the wood, rub and mop sauce to permeate the meat.

-What is the Best Temperature to Smoke Ribs?
+What is the best temperature to smoke ribs?

 However, some experts suggest a slower cook at 160 to 170 degrees Fahrenheit.
-Either way, make sure you apply your mop sauce every 45 to 60 minutes.
+Either way, make sure you apply your mop sauce every 45 to 60 minutes!

 Putting the meat side up during smoking allows the fats to baste the ribs as the meat cooks.

-What are the Best Ribs for Smoking?
+What are the best ribs for smoking?

 Leaner ribs (like baby backs) work best for fast cooking methods, like straight grilling.
 Smoking may cook up a tough, dry dinner on leaner cuts.

 Meat with fatty marbling remains moist and flavorful during long cooking hours.
-And, the fat melts away after hours in the smoker.
+Plus, the fat will render and melt away after hours in the smoker.

 Getting the Party Started

 Ready to play with fire, create some smoke and turn up the summer heat in your backyard?
 We hope these tips inspire you to step behind the grill and take charge.
-Armed with information and resources you are sure to be ready.
+Armed with information and resources, you are sure to be ready.